-For the qualitative study, 6 BCC program staff members were used as interviewers, divided into two teams of 3 researchers, and each team was composed of at least one female interviewer.
-Prior to the study, they were trained in qualitative research methods, including how to conduct interviews.
+For the qualitative study, 6 BCC program staff members were used as interviewers, divided into two teams of researchers, and each team was composed of at least one female interviewer.
+Prior to the study, they were training in qualitative research methods, including how to conduct interviews.
 Using locally trained interviewers was beneficial to the study as it helped facilitate entrance and acceptability among members of the community.
-Although the interviewers were from the same organization whose programs were intended to increase HIV prevention
+Although the interviewers were from the same organization whose programs were intended to increase HIV prevention knowledge and service use, the ones chosen were not involved in the implementation of the intervention in the selected high schools.